Breadcrumb

 Prizes

-The winning artists will be awarded $150 in the form of a gift card of their choosing.
+The successful artists in each theme category will be awarded $150 in the form of a gift card of their choosing.

-A panel of youth judges from Interior Health’s YOUTHWISE Advisory Council will select a winning poster for each of the five themes, and for both grade brackets (grades 6-8 and 9-12).
-The posters are judged based on scientific content, impact and persuasiveness, creativity, and presentation of the artwork.
+A panel of youth judges from IH’s YOUTHWISE Advisory Council will select a winning poster for each of the four themes, and for both grade brackets (grades 6 to 8 and 9 to 12).
+The posters are judged based on scientific content, impact and persuasiveness, creativity, and presentation.

-Help us create better health and well-being services for youth!
-If you’re a student aged 13-19 and are interested in joining the YOUTHWISE Advisory Council, please email LegalSubstances@interiorhealth.ca.
+For more information or if you’re a student aged 13 to 19 and are interested in joining the YOUTHWISE Advisory Council, please email LegalSubstances@interiorhealth.ca.

 Contest forms, FAQs and additional information

-Find all the forms and information you will need to participate in the contest, as well as helpful information for schools and adults.
+Find all information you will need to participate in the contest, with helpful information for schools and adults.

 See our past winners

 Interested in participating and need a little inspiration?
-You never know – you could see yours posted here next!
+Browse previous winners - you never know, you could see yours posted here next!

 STAY CONNECTED